US warns against travel to mainland China and Hong Kong

 The statement warned US citizens that China imposes "arbitrary detention and exit bans" to compel cooperation with investigations, pressure family members to return to China from abroad, influence civil disputes and "gain bargaining leverage over foreign governments".

 "US citizens traveling or residing in China or Hong Kong, may be detained without access to US consular services or information about their alleged crime.
-U.S. citizens may be subjected to prolonged interrogations and extended detention without due process of law," the advisory said.
+US citizens may be subjected to prolonged interrogations and extended detention without due process of law," the advisory said.

-In Hong Kong, China "unilaterally and arbitrarily exercises police and security power," the advisory said, adding that new legislation also covers offenses committed by non-Hong Kong residents or organisations outside of Hong Kong, possibly subjecting US citizens who have publicly criticised China to a "heightened risk of arrest, detention, expulsion, or prosecution".
+In Hong Kong, China "unilaterally and arbitrarily exercises police and security power", the advisory said, adding that new legislation also covers offences committed by non-Hong Kong residents or organisations outside of Hong Kong, possibly subjecting US citizens who have publicly criticised China to a "heightened risk of arrest, detention, expulsion, or prosecution".

 When in Hong Kong, US citizens are "strongly cautioned to be aware of their surroundings and avoid demonstrations", the advisory said.